About

 technologies (ICTs) within non-profits and small-to-medium enterprises

-in Africa.
-Ungana-Afrika is addressing this reality today by
+Ungana-Afrika is addressing this reality today by building innovative

 ICT programs and tools for the development community, and its service

 providers.
-Our mission is to empower development organisations to
+Our mission is to empower development oganisations to better

 integrate ICTs as a strategic, mission focused, tool.